 ½ teaspoon (2-3 ml) liquid stevia extract or 3/4 teaspoon (4 grams) green stevia powder

-1. Place all ingredients, but the berries, in the blender and mix well.
+- Place all the ingredients, but the berries, into the blender and mix well.

-2. Add to ice cream maker and process according to the directions of your ice cream maker
+- Add to ice cream maker, along with the strawberries, and process according to the directions of your ice cream maker.

-3. Enjoy immediately or transfer to a shallow container for freezing.
+- Enjoy immediately or transfer to a bowl for freezing.

-Tip: Be sure not to add too much stevia or extracts.
-Both flavorings rely on “tricking” your palate with the slightest hint of bitterness to activate sweetness receptors.
-If you add too much stevia or extract, the end product may taste bitter.
+- Careful about adding too much stevia as they can “trick” your palate with a hint of bitterness to activate the sweetness receptors.
+How’s that for getting my geek on?!
+But, really.
+If you add too much stevia it’ll taste bitter.

-*For anyone healing from a digestive disorder, it’s best to use a culture starter to culture the cream or coconut milk that contains high-quality probiotics, particularly Lb.
+*Use a culture starter that contains quality probiotics, particularly Lb.
 Plantarum – one of the heartiest strains you can put in your body.
-While most probiotics get destroyed by antibiotics, fluoride, stomach acid, chlorinated water, etc. before they reach the small intestine, yet Lb.
+Most probiotics get destroyed by antibiotics, fluoride, stomach acid, chlorinated water, etc. before reaching the small intestine, yet Lb.
 Plantarum is strong and survives to keep your gut full of good flora.
 My top choice culture starter is here